 You can get discounts for buying multiple cameras and they do have indoor and outdoor versions so you can take advantage of that.
 This system relies on the internet heavily so during a major situation they are not ideal.
 For everyday use protecting your perimeter, they are top of the line.

 The nest camera does have to be plugged into an outlet.
 The operating temperature is -4 F to 104 F so in more extreme environments this might be a problem at times.
 Keep in mind that if it is sheltered slightly or attached to a heated building, it may be able to handle conditions where the temperature is more extreme.
 Direct sun and 100 F outside temp would not be a good thing for this system.
-Nest cameras are compatible with the Alexa devices from Amazon if you like to use that type of device in your home or business.
+Nest cameras are compatible with the Alexa devices if you like to use that type of device in your home or business.

 It can take awhile to get cameras placed where you can see what you want.
 You should consider access as well.
 Thieves and the like can destroy or damage security cameras if they are within easy reach.
 While you would hope that the video is being relayed to a safe and secure file for later retrieval, you are not going to get anything past when they do their dirty work.
 This means that you have to take on putting your cameras where they cannot be easily reached.
 This is something you might need some help with.